389ds/389ds.github.io/docs/389ds/design/logging-multiple-backends.md

 At the rate that slapd generates events you may find that at a busy site you will not be able to retain journald events for more than a matter of hours.
 Some testing has shown you may only be able to retain up to 2 hours of events for the whole system with slapd logging to journald.

-We highly recommend the use of internal at all times.
+We highly recommend the use of internal at all times (Despite the fact internal is optional).
 Internal provides the greatest control for logging stability, persistence and rotation.
 We advise the optional use of syslog for forwarding, and journald for short term querying.
 IE:

     nsslapd-logging-backend: internal
     OR